KubaO/stackoverflown/qtcreator-templates/README.md

 * experimentation, and
 * posing and answering SO code questions with self-contained, valid, compileable examples.

+To install the templates:

+1. Locate the installation folder of Qt Creator, and there the following folder:

+ * `shared/templates/wizards` on Windows and Unix,
+ * `Resources/templates/wizards` on OS X, within the app bundle.

-Link or copy each of the folders here to your creator's `shared/templates/wizards` (Windows/Linux) or `Resources/templates/wizards` (OS X, within the app bundle).
+2. Link or copy each of the folders here to the folder above.

 ### LICENSE